Select Page

 Glossary of bio-cognitive terms

-These mind-like traits have been widely interpreted as cognitive metaphors.
-Rather than being creations of the human mind, they are the real non-cognitive evolutionary antecedents to human cognitive traits.
+These mind-like traits are widely interpreted as cognitive metaphors.
+But, rather than being creations of the human mind, they are the real non-cognitive evolutionary antecedents to human cognitive traits.

 Each entry below begins with our anthropocentric cognitive understanding of the concept and is followed, in italics, by its grounding or ancestral properties as they exist in biological agency.